 Bean sprouts are cooking in a pan covered with a lid.

-Close the lid tightly and let the sprouts cook over medium heat for 6 minutes.
+Cover the pot with the lid and let the sprouts cook over medium heat for 6 minutes.
 Do not open the lid.
-If you have a glass lid, you will see the steamed water drips down under the lid.

 A kitchen tong is tossing cooked bean sprouts in a pot.